clarkmcc/go-hubspot/generated/v3/webhooks/docs/ThrottlingSettings.md

 NewThrottlingSettingsWithDefaults instantiates a new ThrottlingSettings object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetMaxConcurrentRequests

-`func (o *ThrottlingSettings) GetMaxConcurrentRequests() int32`

-GetMaxConcurrentRequests returns the MaxConcurrentRequests field if non-nil, zero value otherwise.

-### GetMaxConcurrentRequestsOk

-`func (o *ThrottlingSettings) GetMaxConcurrentRequestsOk() (*int32, bool)`

-GetMaxConcurrentRequestsOk returns a tuple with the MaxConcurrentRequests field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMaxConcurrentRequests

-`func (o *ThrottlingSettings) SetMaxConcurrentRequests(v int32)`

-SetMaxConcurrentRequests sets MaxConcurrentRequests field to given value.

 ### GetPeriod